Skip to Content

 Hair Stylists/Barbers

-If you’re having a destination wedding in Mexico or living there as an ex-pat, you’ll find yourself at a hair salon in Mexico.
-Salons in Mexico are really reasonably priced.
+If you’re having a destination wedding in Mexico or living there as an expat, you’ll probably find yourself at a hair salon.
+Salons in Mexico are reasonably priced.
 On average, leave a 10% tip to the stylist.

 Bathroom Attendants